mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 ### Confirming `calico` installation

-Before exploring the new cluster further, you will want to confirm your `calico` installation is correct.
+Before exploring the new cluster, confirm your `calico` installation is correct.
-In the default case, Calico will automatically detect the IP to use for each node using the `first-found` [method][calico-method].
-This may not be appropriate in our particular nodes and you will need to modify Calico's configuration to use a different method.
+By default, Calico automatically detects the IP to use for each node using the `first-found` [method][calico-method].
+This may not be appropriate in your particular nodes, and you must modify Calico's configuration to use a different method.
 One approach is to use the `interface` method by providing the interface ID to use.
 For example, let's assume that all your cluster nodes use `ens192` as the interface name, follow the steps outlined in this section to modify Calico configuration.

 Get the pods running on your cluster with this command: